kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-Custom Resource Definition Metrics (`crdmetrics`) is a Kubernetes controller that builds on Kube-State-Metrics' Custom Resource State's ideology and generates metrics for custom resources based on the configuration specified in its managed resource, `CRDMetricsResource`.
+Resource State Metrics is a Kubernetes controller that builds on Kube State Metrics' Custom Resource State's ideology and generates metrics for custom resources based on the configuration specified in its managed resource, `ResourceMetricsMonitor`.

 ## Motivation